lcvgit/refsdev/docs/cpu/convex.md

 `convex`
 `__convex__`

 : Identifies the target machine/processor as Convex.

 ## Versioning

 `__convex_c1__`

 : Indicates that the machine/processor belongs to the Convex C1 Family.

   GNU Compiler (3.1) -- Defined if the command line option `-mc1` is enabled.

-    !!!bug

-        A typo for the Convex C1 macro is found in GCC documentation however, the `<gcc/config/convex/convex.h>` header contains the correct spelling of `__convex_c1__`.

 `__convex_c2__`

 :  Indicates that the machine/processor belongs to the Convex C2 Family.

   GNU Compiler (3.1) -- Defined if the command line option `-mc2` is enabled.

 `__convex_c32__`

 :  Indicates that the machine/processor belongs to the Convex C32xx Family.

   GNU Compiler (3.1) -- Defined if the command line option `-mc32` is enabled.

 `__convex_c34__`

 : Indicates that the machine/processor belongs to the Convex C34xx Family.

   GNU Compiler (3.1) -- Defined if the command line option `-mc34` is enabled.

 `__convex_c38__`

 : Indicates that the machine/processor belongs to the Convex C38xx Family.

   GNU Compiler (3.1) -- Defined if the command line option `-mc38` is enabled.

 ## References

 - [Convex Computer - Wikipedia](https://en.wikipedia.org/wiki/Convex_Computer){:target="_blank"}
 - [GCC 3.1 - Convex Options](https://gcc.gnu.org/onlinedocs/gcc-3.1/gcc/Convex-Options.html){:target="_blank"}

+!!!bug

+  A typo for the Convex C1 macro is found in the GCC documentation however, the `<gcc/config/convex/convex.h>` header contains the correct spelling of `__convex_c1__`.

 <!---
 <gcc/config/convex/convex.h> (3.1)